swcarpentry/managing-research-software-projects/all.md

     *   [Integrates with Git][git-dropbox]
     *   Non-trivial setup...

-> …try to explain the notion of compiling a document to an
+> ...try to explain the notion of compiling a document to an
 > overworked physician you collaborate with.
 Oh, but before that, you
 > have to explain the difference between plain text and word
 > processing.
 And text editors.
 And markdown/LaTeX compilers.
 And
 > BiBTeX.
 And Git.
 And GitHub.
 Etc. Meanwhile he/she is getting paged
-> from the OR…
+> from the OR...
 >
-> …as much as we want to convince ourselves otherwise, when you
+> ...as much as we want to convince ourselves otherwise, when you
 > have to collaborate with those outside the scientific computing
 > bubble, the barrier to collaborating on papers in this framework is
 > simply too high to overcome.
 Good intentions aside, it always comes
 > down to "just give me a Word document with tracked changes," or
 > similar.
 >
-> – [Stephen Turner][good-enough]
+> - [Stephen Turner][good-enough]

 > Google Docs excels at easy sharing, collaboration, simultaneous
 > editing, commenting and reply-to-commenting.
 Sure, one can approximate
 > these using text-based systems and version control.
 The question is
-> why anyone would like to…
+> why anyone would like to...
 >
 > The goal of reproducible research is to make sure one
-> can…reproduce…computational analyses.
+> can...reproduce...computational analyses.
 The goal of version
 > control is to track changes to source code.
 These are fundamentally
 > distinct goals, and while there is some overlap, version control is
 > merely a tool to help achieve that, and comes with so much overhead